kanisxlupus/mir_compositor/README.md

 # Overview
-Mcomp is a lightweight mir-based compositor.
+mirComp is a lightweight mir-based compositor.
 It was developed on a Ubuntu machine using C++, Bash scripting, CMake, and Neovim.

 # Installation, Building, and Running
 ## Additional Dependencies